-(being the person responsible for the proposal) to submit this form and that the information contained in this form is true and not misleading.
+(being the person responsible for the proposal) to submit this form and that the information

-Signature:.....
+Signature:....

-Date: 30/8/18
+Date: 3/9/19

 Please note that:

 - it is an offence under section 112 of the Environmental Protection Act 1986 for a person to give or cause to be given information that to his knowledge is false or misleading in a material particular; and - the Chief Executive Officer of the DWER has powers under section 47(2) of the Environmental Protection Act 1986 to require reports and information about implementation of the proposal to which the statement relates and compliance with the implementation conditions.